israelpazlop/Angular-Spotify/README.md

 # Angular-Spotify
-Page created in Angular to show artist from Spotify API
+Page created in Angular to show artist from Spotify API, we can PLAY demo music and open in Spotify App.